fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_classes/09_destructors.md

 layout: article
 ---

 Ok, you probably surmise what destructors do.
-Like constructors, they are inevitable (almost) and are always called when an object is destroyed (goes out of scope).
+They are called when an object is destroyed (goes out of scope).

 Destructors are written like constructors, but the class name is prepended with `~`.